Alan Buchanan (naval architect)

-In the 1950s and 60s Buchanan was designing steel-built yachts where the basic steelwork was completed in Dutch yards and the fitting out being done in England.
+In the 1950s and 60s Buchanan was designing steel-built yachts where the basic steelwork was completed in Dutch yards, with the fitting-out being done in England.

 Also in the mid-1950s the Buchanan Design Office was working on fibreglass designs and developed the first European-built glassfibre yacht, the 10.6m (35') Bonito.
 Their first production design was the 6.8m Crystal Class which later became the well-known Halcyon 23 of which well over 1000 have been built.
 The Diamond Class shortly followed, becoming in 1968 the Halcyon 27, and remained in production until 1975, about 200 having been built.

-Although mainly known as a sailing yacht designer, Buchanan was also responsible for motor yachts like the 19.8 metre twin-screw Sita II as well as numerous commercial motor vessels such as ferries and fishing vessels.
+Although mainly known as a sailing yacht designer, Buchanan was also responsible for motor yachts like the 19.8 metre twin-screw Sita II, as well as numerous commercial motor vessels such as ferries and fishing vessels.

 In 1997 he received a medal from the RINA for his small craft designs.